thecityny/2025-meet-your-mayor/README.md

 and following the steps in the terminal.
 Once that's running, you should see a message that says "The aml-gdoc-server is up and listening at http://127.0.0.1:6006."
 Keep this terminal window open and start a new terminal to run further commands.

 Lastly, find what google doc you want to pull content from and copy the "Document ID" from the URL, which is the long string of characters at the end of the URL.
-Use this ID in the above command where it says `XXXXXX`.
+Use this ID in the above command where it says `DOCID=XXXXXX`.

 ### `npm run build`